Looking for Merci

 “It’s me.
 Merci,” she beamed, clutching her chest.
 Whitney gripped the edge of the loveseat.
 Their eyes locked.
 The laptop wobbled back and forth on her bouncing knee.

 “Please tell me you remember me,” Merci pleaded.
 In all the times she thought of Whitney, it never occurred to her that Whitney didn’t think of her.
-But she hoped God couldn’t be that cruel twice.

 Merci fidgeted.
-“Light on the Hill of Zion Baptist church, remember?”
-She asked.
+“Light on the Hill of Zion Baptist church, remember?” she asked.
 “I know we were young, but I thought you might remember me?”

 Whitney stared at her without a word.
 A minute of silence ticked by in agony as the room seemed to shrink around them.
-And then, Whitney exhaled.

 Lightning struck twice.
 A familiar rhythm of conversation wrapped around them like a forgotten favorite blanket and settled their nerves.
 They were 11 again in the back pew with rambunctious laughs peppered between quiet tears.
 Cracked open.
 Alive.
 Every story spilled out one after the other in a breathless search for every word they never got to say.

-Whitney opened the blinds to her corporate housing.
+A few weeks after their reunion at the bullshit-mash-up shop, Whitney opened the blinds to her corporate housing.
 She would miss the beautiful kaleidoscope the setting sun cast over the beige walls.

 “This is KAHYUTTTEEEE,” Merci squealed, sliding in behind her.
 “I can’t believe you’re leaving tomorrow, and this is the first time you let me come over.”